cognizance-amrita/CognizancePT/source/_posts/Task-3.md

 <br>

 #### And For Submitting The Design Please Export Your Design To A .png File And Upload It To The Submission Link Below.
+#### A Small Addition To The Task, While Submitting The Task, Please Mention Your Genre Of The Web Design So That It'll Be Easy For Evaluation Purposes.

 <b><span style="color: #FA4EAB; font-size: 1rem;"> Note: Please Know That Only PNG Files Accepted, All Other Formats Will Not Be Accepted</span></b>